Elena Rybakina: 2019: WTA 250 title, top 50

 After playing mostly ITF events in the first half of 2019, Rybakina began playing primarily on the WTA Tour in the second half of the season.
 During the first few months of the year, she won three ITF titles, including the $60k Launceston International.
-She made her Grand Slam debut at the French Open as a qualifier, losing to Kateřina Siniaková.
-In her first WTA event on grass, Rybakina made her first semifinal at the Rosmalen Grass Court Championships.
+She qualified into her first WTA event at Istanbul Cup, where she lost to Barbora Strýcová in the quarterfinals.
+She made her major debut at the French Open as a qualifier, losing to Kateřina Siniaková.
+In her first tour event on grass, Rybakina made her first tour semifinal at the Rosmalen Grass Court Championships.
 Despite this success, she lost in qualifying at Wimbledon.
 Rybakina's breakthrough came in July when she won her maiden WTA Tour title at the Bucharest Open, a month after turning 20 years old.
 During the event, she upset second seed Viktória Kužmová before defeating Patricia Maria Țig in the final.
 With this title, she made her top 100 debut in the WTA rankings at No. 65.

-Rybakina qualified for her second main-draw Grand Slam match of the year at the US Open, but again lost in the first round.
-At her next tournament, she made her second WTA Tour tournament final of the year at the Jiangxi International Open, finishing runner-up to Rebecca Peterson.
+Rybakina qualified for her second main-draw Grand Slam tournament match of the year at the US Open but again lost in the first round.
+At her next tournament, she made her second WTA Tour tournament final of the year at the Jiangxi International Open, defeating Viktorija Golubic and Peng Shuai, finishing runner-up to Rebecca Peterson.
 This result brought her into the top 50 for the first time.
 Rybakina closed out the year strong, reaching at least the quarterfinals at her last three events of the season.
 In particular, she reached the quarterfinals at the Wuhan Open, her first career Premier-5 event.
 In the tournament, she defeated world No. 6, Simona Halep, who retired late in the first set with a lower back injury.
 She lost in the next round to eventual champion and world No. 14, Aryna Sabalenka.
+She also reached the semifinals of Luxembourg Open.
 Rybakina finished the season at No. 37 in the world.